rustadadam/PF-GAP/notes.md

 2. Generated the confusion matricies.
 Its clear here that the daily predictions are infact better than the hourly.
  - Its also interesting to see which class is often wrong.
 Financials seems to be the most easily mis-classified.
  - For the distance matricies, I am realizing that I didn't preform the same train/ test split.
 Maybe this i why they are scoring higher as they seem to have more test data.
 3. Changed data to only use the 2024 and before.
-The OOB scores here as actually better this way
+The OOB scores here as actually better this way (for the most part)
-4.
+- Also saved the rf-prox matrix
+4. Ran testing results and made necessary changes to get cross validated results